day811/OCDE-P5/README.md

 ## 4. Project Structure

-- `migration_script.py`: Python script performing the CSV to MongoDB migration
+- `migration_script.py`: Python script performing the CSV to MongoDB migration and configuration
 - `requirements.txt`: Python dependency list for the migration script
 - `Dockerfile`: Defines the Python environment for the migration script container
 - `docker-compose.yml`: Orchestrates the MongoDB service and the importer container